Modify source code of database objects

 See the difference between modified and stored versions

 When you edit source code of any object, RubyMine tracks changes and highlights them in the gutter.
 For example, add a comment line to a routine or a trigger function.
 The added line becomes highlighted.
-If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff button.
-You can click the Show Diff button () to see the difference between the code that you added and the one from source code.
+If you click the highlighted line in the gutter, a small toolbar is displayed with the Show Diff for Lines button.
+You can click the Show Diff for Lines button () to see the difference between the code that you added and the one from source code.

 In the Database Changes tool window ( ), double-click the modified object to open the Diff Viewer and verify your changes.

 Outdated cached objects

 RubyMine caches the source code of all the objects from the database to provide fast code assistance and navigation.
 If an object that you opened was updated from a third-party location, you will see a notification that the cached object differs from the source code of the same object in the database.